-There are a couple of stories in the gospels that at first glance seem unrelated, and yet I think they have a powerful lesson to teach about our giving.
-The first occurs when Jesus is people watching and notices what appears to be an insignificant contribution into the temple treasury.
+There are a couple of stories in the gospels that, at first glance, seem unrelated, and yet I think they have a powerful lesson to teach about our giving.
+The first occurs when Jesus is people-watching and notices what appears to be an insignificant contribution to the temple treasury.

 A Widow and Her Two Pennies